-12.84 The second issue for consideration is whether the operation of a direction to withhold or withdraw artificial nutrition or artificial hydration should require, as is presently the case under section 36(2)(b) of the Powers of Attorney Act 1998 (Qld), that the commencement or continuation of the measure would be inconsistent with good medical practice.
-If it cannot be established that the commencement or continuation of artificial nutrition or artificial hydration would be inconsistent with good medical practice, the direction will not operate, even though the requirements of section 36(2)(a) and (c) may be satisfied.
+12.84 The second issue for consideration is whether the operation of a direction to withhold or withdraw artificial nutrition or artificial hydration should require, as is presently the case under section 36(2)(b) of the Powers of Attorney Act 1998 (Qld), that the commencement or continuation of the measure would be inconsistent with good medical practice.1175 If it cannot be established that the commencement or continuation of artificial nutrition or artificial hydration would be inconsistent with good medical practice, the direction will not operate, even though the requirements of section 36(2)(a) and (c) may be satisfied.1176

-See [12.91] below.
+1174 See [12.91] below.

-Powers of Attorney Act 1998 (Qld) s 36(2) is set out at [12.75] above.
+1175 Powers of Attorney Act 1998 (Qld) s 36(2) is set out at [12.75] above.
 This expression 'good medical practice' is considered at [12.139]-[12.143] below.

-12.85 It has been suggested that the provision of nutrition and hydration by any means is qualitatively different from the provision of other life-sustaining measures.
-The provision of food and water to a person, especially one who is vulnerable, has emotional significance for many people.
+12.85 It has been suggested that the provision of nutrition and hydration by any means is qualitatively different from the provision of other life-sustaining measures.1177 The provision of food and water to a person, especially one who is vulnerable, has emotional significance for many people.1178 respecting a refusal of [artificial nutrition and hydration] is no different from accepting a person's refusal of respiratory support for a failed respiratory system.
+We have tended to see these situations differently because of values and symbolism attached to the provision of food and drink for those in our care, especially babies and young children.
+We have wrongly equated artificial hydration and nutrition (a medical life-support treatment) with natural food and drink and, thereby, have mistakenly equated the withholding of them.

 12.86 However, there are also arguments against treating the provision of artificial nutrition and hydration differently from other life-sustaining measures.
-In Re BWV; Ex parte Gardner, Morris J of the Victorian Supreme Court agreed with the following analysis:
+In Re BWV; Ex parte Gardner,1179 Morris J of the Victorian Supreme Court agreed with the following analysis:1180